rollerozxa/minetest-game-pkgbuilds/README.md

 # Minetest Game PKGBUILDs
-This is a repository containing PKGBUILDs for every Minetest game that exists on the ContentDB, which is buildscripts for creating Arch packages.
+This is a repository containing PKGBUILDs for (not quite) every Minetest game that exists on the ContentDB, which is buildscripts for creating Arch packages.

 ## Building
 ### AUR